hugorodrigues/rpc.js/README.md

 rpc-js is very flexible and can be adpted to your needs.
 Check the examples

-`servers/http.js` - Standalone HTTP server implementation.
+`examples/servers/http.js` - Standalone HTTP server implementation.

+`examples/servers/socketio.js` - Socket.Io Implementation.

 `examples/dummy` - This examples shows you how to use your api without any server.
 Is usefull when you need to access your api inside another nodejs application.

 `examples/express` - Using your API in a expressJs Application